sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 Naturally, you don’t actually need to do all these calculations yourself if you want to obtain the *R*\² value for your regression model.
-As we’ll see later on in :doc:`Running the hypothesis tests in jamovi <../Ch12/Ch12_Regression_07>`, all you need to do is specify this as an option in jamovi.
+As we’ll see later on in :ref:`Running the hypothesis tests in jamovi <coefficients_in_jamovi>`, all you need to do is specify this as an option in jamovi.
 However, let’s put that to one side for the moment.
 There’s another property of *R*\² that I want to point out.

 The relationship between regression and correlation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~